aranvhout/OMSS_generator/tutorial.md

 - `problem_matrix`: the matrix with the final cell removed
 - `alternatives` *(optional)*: a list of alternative matrices, if generated
+- `hide_solution`: default is `False`.
+If set to `True` the solution and alternatives will be shuffled before they are plotted. \*Note: currently the dissimilarity information in the output file will be inaccurate if this is done.

 ##### Example